vitaliihonta/scala-ql/docs/src/main/mdoc/csv/nested.md

-# Writing nested case classes into CSV
+# Writing nested case classes

 ScalaQL allows you to write nested case classes into CSV files.
 It will automatically flatten headers and rows when writing to a file.